Skip to Content

 Let’s get your personal finances to next!

 About The Author: Suzanne Johnson serves as First Vice President Branch Banking at Park Bank.
-Johnson joined Park Bank in February of 2018 and has 20 years of professional banking experience in the Madison area.
+Johnson joined Park Bank in February of 2018 and has over 20 years of professional banking experience in the Madison area.
 If you’d like to get in touch, please reach out to Suzanne via email or call her at 608.278.2883.

 These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by Park Bank of any of the products, services or opinions of the corporation or organization or individual.
 Park Bank bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.